ckan/ckan/doc/configuration.rst

 The URL that resolves to the CKAN API part of the site.
 This is useful if the API is hosted on a different domain, for example when a third-party site uses the forms API.

-.. note:: This option is deprecated and no longer used.

 .. _apikey_header_name: